froger-me/wp-packages-update-server/packages.md

 ```

 **Description**
-Fired after an attempt to download a package from the Remote Repository Service down to the WordPress file system has been performed.
+Fired after an attempt to download a package from the Remote Repository Service down to the file system has been performed.
 Fired during client update API request.

 **Parameters**